The Levin approach to the numerical calculation of phase functions

 In particular, (\ref{introduction:two}) is nondegenerate on any interval on which $q$ does not vanish, and $t_0$ is a turning point if and only if $q$ has an isolated zero there.
-In order to calculate slowly-varying phase functions $\psi_1$ and $\psi_2$ and their derivatives $r_1$ and $r_2$ over a nondegenerate interval $I$, the method of \cite{BremerPhase} introduces a smoothly deformed version $\widetilde{q}$ of $q$ which is equal to an appropriately chosen constant in a neighbourhood of a point $c$ and agrees with the original coefficient $q$ in a neighbourhood of a point $d$.
-Slowly-varying phase functions for the modified equation

-agree to high accuracy with those for (\ref{introduction:two}) near $d$, but, because $\widetilde{q}$ is constant near the point $c$, the values of their derivatives are known there.
-By solving the Riccati equation using the known values of the derivatives of slowly-varying phase functions for the modified equation at the point $c$ as initial conditions, $r_1(d)$ and $r_2(d)$ can be calculated Once this has been done, $r_1$ and $r_2$ can be constructed by solving the Riccati equation corresponding to the original equation (\ref{introduction:two}) using the values of $r_1(d)$ and $r_2(d)$ as initial conditions.
-Integrating $r_1,\ldots,r_n$ yields the desired phase functions.
-The entire procedure runs in time independent of the magnitude of the coefficient $q$.
+The algorithm of \cite{BremerPhase} can only be applied on intervals $I$ on which (\ref{introduction:two}) is nondegenerate.
+It uses a continuation scheme of sorts to compute the values of the derivatives $r_1$ and $r_2$ of the desired slowly-varying phase functions $\psi_1$ and $\psi_2$ at a particular point $c$ in $I$.
+The Riccati equation is then solved using $r_1(c)$ and $r_2(c)$ as initial conditions in order to calculate $r_1$ and $r_2$ over the whole interval.
+The slowly-varying phase functions are obtained by integration.

-A simple modification of this approach, discussed in \cite{BremerPhase2}, extends it to the case in which $q$ is nonzero on an interval $[a,b]$, except at a finite number of isolated zeros; that is, when (\ref{introduction:two}) is nondegenerate over $[a,b$] with a finite number of turning points.
+A simple modification of the algorithm of \cite{BremerPhase}, described in \cite{BremerPhase2}, extends it to the case in which $q$ is nonzero on an interval $[a,b]$, except at a finite number of isolated zeros; that is, when (\ref{introduction:two}) is nondegenerate over $[a,b$] with a finite number of turning points.
 The algorithm operates by introducing a partition $a=\xi_1 < \xi_2 < \ldots < \xi_k=b$ of $[a,b]$ such that $\xi_2,\ldots,\xi_{k-1}$ are the roots of $q$ in the open interval $(a,b)$.
 Then, for each $j=1,\ldots,k-1$, the algorithm constructs two slowly-varying phase functions $\psi_1^{j}$ and $\psi_2^{j}$ such that